vsevolodovna/bcr_in_three_cancers/README.md

 This repository contains data and code used for analysis and visualisations in Krasik et al (2024) Systematic evaluation of intratumoral and peripheral BCR repertoires in three cancers eLife 13:RP89506 https://doi.org/10.7554/eLife.89506.2

 Please be aware that the code is given as a working example for a specific set of parameters and paths.
-Different parameters might have been used to produce similar plots, e.g. for another patient or for another tissue etc.
+Different parameters might have been used to produce similar plots, e.g. for another patient/tissue/tissue segment etc.

 The following are the code used to produce figures and the corresponding data: